SLACK / PRODUCT DESIGN

 Well would you look at that.
 Slack is actually building this thing!

 Fast forward a few months.
 To my complete surprise I stumbled across this article on my Google feed one day.
-The most notable thing to me...
-It looks like I made the right decision after all.
+Slack would be building a feature very similar to the one I had just built!

 These are some things I’d look to continue to iterate on in the future with this feature.